 In mid-January 2020 GLOBSEC opened its first office abroad.
-In order to be closer to European decision and policy makers our first-choice location was naturally Brussels.
-Since its inception the Brussels Office has been instrumental in organising events and contributing to GLOBSEC’s research agenda.
+In order to be closer to European decision and policy makers, our first-choice location was naturally Brussels.
+Since its inception, the Brussels Office has been instrumental in organising events and contributing to GLOBSEC’s research agenda.

 Europe in a New Decade is the GLOBSEC Brussels Office’s first major undertaking.
 It has focused on engaging diverse experts, policymakers and business leaders to tackle the most pressing issues and challenges Europe is facing, including the green and digital agendas, and the relationships with the United States and China.
-In this time of global upheaval, change and unpredictability, Europe in a New decade proved to be an invaluable platform for exchange of ideas and generation of recommendations for future policy making.
+In this time of global upheaval, change and unpredictability, Europe in a New decade proved to be an invaluable platform for the exchange of ideas and the generation of recommendations for future policy making.

 GLOBSEC’s unique Central and Eastern European position has also been brought to the forefront in these online debates.
-After four successful and well received webinars, the series will be extended to continue providing a platform for critical thinking and cooperation on emerging global challenges.
+After four successful and well-received webinars, the series will be extended to continue providing a platform for critical thinking and cooperation on emerging global challenges.

-The COVID-19 pandemic put the world into an unprecedented situation, as around half of the world was placed under lockdown and life was on halt to help stop the spread of the virus.
+The COVID-19 pandemic put the world into an unprecedented situation, as around half of the world was placed under lockdown and life was on a halt to help stop the spread of the virus.
 This exogenous symmetric shock triggered immense asymmetric consequences, as we came to understand once deconfinement efforts were put in place.
 With the recently developed GLOBSEC Intelligence Briefing, we try to shed light on how Central European countries respond to the pandemic, by providing an informative and accessible summary of the most relevant topics.
-The Intelligence Briefing aims to provide political leaders, decision-makers, business representatives, experts and civil society with timely and relevant analysis of events unfolding in the Visegrad countries.
+The Intelligence Briefing aims to provide political leaders, decision-makers, business representatives, experts and civil society with a timely and relevant analysis of events unfolding in the Visegrad countries.
 The original monthly briefing / April, May and June issues/ will transition following the June issue into a dedicated quarterly report related to the post-COVID recovery of the V4.